Phonon: Quantum treatment

 The upper bound to n comes from the minimum wavelength, which is twice the lattice spacing a, as discussed above.

 The harmonic oscillator eigenvalues or energy levels for the mode ωk are:

 The levels are evenly spaced at:

 where 1/2ħω is the zero-point energy of a quantum harmonic oscillator.

 An exact amount of energy ħω must be supplied to the harmonic oscillator lattice to push it to the next energy level.
-In comparison to the photon case when the electromagnetic field is quantized, the quantum of vibrational energy is called a phonon.
+By analogy to the photon case when the electromagnetic field is quantized, the quantum of vibrational energy is called a phonon.

 All quantum systems show wavelike and particlelike properties simultaneously.
 The particle-like properties of the phonon are best understood using the methods of second quantization and operator techniques described later.

 Three-dimensional lattice

 This may be generalized to a three-dimensional lattice.
 The wavenumber k is replaced by a three-dimensional wavevector k.
 Furthermore, each k is now associated with three normal coordinates.

 The new indices s = 1, 2, 3 label the polarization of the phonons.
 In the one-dimensional model, the atoms were restricted to moving along the line, so the phonons corresponded to longitudinal waves.
 In three dimensions, vibration is not restricted to the direction of propagation, and can also occur in the perpendicular planes, like transverse waves.
 This gives rise to the additional normal coordinates, which, as the form of the Hamiltonian indicates, we may view as independent species of phonons.